veliovgroup/josk/README.md

 #### MongoDB Adapter

 JoSk has no dependencies, hence make sure `mongodb` NPM package is installed in order to support MongoDB Storage Adapter.
 Note: this package will add two new MongoDB collections per each `new JoSk({ prefix })`.
-One collection for tasks and another one for "Read Locking" with `.lock` suffix
+One collection for tasks and second for "Read Locking" with `.lock` suffix

 ```js
 import { JoSk, MongoAdapter } from 'josk';